Ctrl, Alt, Delight: I’ve Ordered Another Keyboard!

 And then I jumped into the vehicle that was going to take me back to the airport, This time, another Sri Lankas’s favorite, a Mercedes…

-I’m kind of embarrassed to admit this but this is the best time I’ve manage to track so far.
+I’m kinda embarrassed to admit this, but this is the best time I’ve managed to track so far.

 One of the most useful things for me with the Xiaomi Mi Band is the sleep tracker.
-I check my sleep data pretty much every morning and it helps me decide if I’ve had enough sleep the previous night and what to do if when I haven’t.
+I check my sleep data pretty much every morning, and it helps me figure out if I got enough rest the night before and what to do if when I haven’t.

-Something I always knew for a long time is that I’m usually not having enough sleep at night, and I’m not entirely proud of it either.
-I find it much easier to concentrate at night because it feels much more peaceful and calm.
-While some of you “early to bed early to rise” types would struggle to understand this, I’m sure the night owls would totally get this.
+I’ve known for a long time that I usually don’t get enough sleep at night, and I’m not exactly proud of it.
+I find it way easier to focus at night because it’s so peaceful and calm.
+While some of you “early to bed, early to rise” folks might not get this, I’m sure the night owls out there totally do.

-Anyway, I’ve been tracking my sleep for a few weeks now and I now know that I need to improve.
-Don’t get me wrong, I always knew that I’m not having enough sleep, I just didn’t have the numbers… or I was just lazy to actively measure my sleep durations.
-This is why the Mi Band is so much helpful.
-It does everything for me and now I know that I usually sleep between 3 to 5 hours at night.
-Around 3 if I stay up too late… and just over 5 if I come to bed a little “early”.
+Anyway, I’ve been tracking my sleep for a few weeks now, and I know I need to step it up.
+Don’t get me wrong, I always knew I wasn’t getting enough sleep, I just didn’t have the hard numbers… or maybe I was too lazy to actually track it.
+That’s why the Mi Band’s so helpful, it does all the work for me.
+Now I know I usually get between 3 to 5 hours a night, around 3 if I stay up too late, and just over 5 if I hit the sack a bit “early.”

-Now that I have some clear idea about how much sleep I get and what to do to improve it, I have one less thing to worry about in life.
-And honestly, if you see my numbers you’d see that I don’t really have too much to do to fix my sleep habits.
-Since I work from home pretty much all the time, I have the freedom to sleep anytime I want and get up anytime I want to.
-Some of you who has to get up at a certain time because you have to commute to work would think that It’s harder for you to improve your sleep, trust me, it isn’t!
-I can argue that it’s actually harder for me because I lack that push to have a fixed sleep schedule.
-And I tend to stay up too late and for some strange reason, get up earlier than I should.
+Now that I’ve got a clear picture of how much sleep I’m getting and what I need to fix, it’s one less thing to stress about.
+And honestly, if you saw my numbers, you’d see I don’t have that much to tweak.
+Since I work from home all the time, I can sleep whenever I want and wake up whenever I feel like it.
+Some of you who have to get up early to commute might think it’s tougher for you to fix your sleep, trust me, it’s not!
+I’d argue it’s actually harder for me ‘cause I don’t have that nudge to stick to a set schedule.
+I end up staying up too late and, for some weird reason, waking up earlier than I should.

-Once you know how much sleep you get (or how little, in case you are like me) Decide how much more you need to get in order to have a healthy amount of sleep and prepare a schedule.
+Once you know how much sleep you’re getting (or how little, if you’re like me), figure out how much more you need for a healthy amount and set up a schedule.

-And most importantly, try to stick to your sleep schedule as if your life depends on it because it most probably does!
+And most importantly, stick to that sleep schedule like your life depends on it. ‘cause it probably does!

 I’m a huge fan of the Telegram Messenger.
 I’ve been using it for a couple of months now and it’s nothing short of amazing.
 I have it installed in almost every device I use.
 I kept trying to get Randy and Chanux to switch to using it and even managed to finally get Chanux to set it up on his android but I don’t see him using it much.
 Randy kept disappointing me as he usually does these days and simply refused to try it (he also refused to watch Star Wars, so yes, my dear Internet, I think we can safely give up on the guy now).